abhishekav3080/beyondchats-assignment/README.md

 Setup Organisation:
 User enters company name, company website URL, and company description.
-Auto-fetch meta-description from the website URL.
+Auto-fetch meta-description from the website URL.( type inside  input box Company Website URL: https://www.artic.edu and you will automatically see fetched data )
 UI to show detected webpages, scraped webpages, and pending webpages (using dummy data).
 Option to click on any webpage to see data chunks scraped from that webpage.